-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Los Angeles (LAX) Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Los Angeles Airport (Code: LAX) .

 What to Expect

-LAX is a massive U-shaped airport that acts as a major hub for North American and international travel.
+The massive U-shaped LAX Airport is a major hub for North American and international travel.
 It has 9 terminals: 1, 2, 3, 4, 5, 6, 7, 8 and the Tom Bradley International Terminal (TBIT), which has a north and south end.
 The entire airport is connected by a landside shuttle bus, and Terminals 4, 5, 6, 7, 8 and TBIT are connected by airside walkways.
 There is considerable variation in terms of the quality, comfort and operating hours of each of the terminals.

 That said, there are a few benches and couches scattered throughout the terminals.
 In Terminal 1, there is a long bench just past security at the top of the stairs.
 In the Arrivals Hall of Terminal 6, there are armrest-free benches – though it can be particularly bright and loud here.
 There are chairs in triangle configurations in Terminals 4 and 7 that are decent for a rest.
 Gate 148 of TBIT also has a few couches.
 Snag something when you see it, as options are few and far between.
+The terminals are very cold.
+Have a blanket and dress for the terminal temperatures.
+Explore our guide to sleeping in Los Angeles Airport or read some traveller airport reviews for more tips.
 If you’re looking for uninterrupted sleep, there are hotels nearby that provide free airport shuttles.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.

 Good to Know